ldsouza/ldsouza.github.io/_posts/2017-04-14-sharepoint-theme-powershell-pnp.md

 comments: false
 title: 'Branding SharePoint Theme using PnP PowerShell '
 category: SharePoint
-tags:
+tags: 'SharePoint Online,Development,SharePoint,PnP,PowerShell'
-  - SharePoint Online
-  - Development
-  - SharePoint
-  - PnP
+categories:
-  - PowerShell
+  - personal
 ---
 In this post, I will show you how to brand SharePoint with a custom theme using PnP PowerShell.
 You can use this example to brand site collections or subsites and set the SharePoint composed look and the master page.